Scrapbooking for Beginners will walk you through the process, step-by-step

 Color Matters

-, but come on back to Scrapbooking for Beginners.
+but come on back to Scrapbooking for Beginners for more great information

 Or, if you want to get your own Color Wheel or a Book on Color, checkout our Color Wheel and Color Book Store Sponsored by Amazon.
 Hopefully you will be able to find what you are looking for to fit your needs.